GALDRABOK/Ranveer_Phase2/picoctf/Web Exp.md

 ```
 Round2: or and like = --
 ```
-However '--' is not the only way sql supports comment, we can use '/* */' to write multiline comments.
+However '--' is not the only way SQL supports comments, we can use '/* */' to write multiline comments.

 ![screenshot of sql round 2](./Screenshots/WebExp_Challenge1_Round2.jpg) This works and we move to round 3.The final sql query would look like